brghena/brghena-homepage/pages/projects.md

 uCLinux and an FPGA, we can pull real-time images from two small cameras, one facing inwards towards the eye and one facing outwards towards the world.
 This data can be used to determine which object in view you are observing.
-Imagine a world where your car would warn you if you weren't paying attention, where your phone would have interesting information available on the item you were just observing, and where you could track how you actually spend your time each day.
+Imagine a world where your car would warn you if you were not paying attention, where your phone would have interesting information available on the item you were just observing, and where you could track how you actually spend your time each day.